brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 ## The `this` pointer

 Consider the following example, very similar to one I shared earlier.
-Here, we need to read a constant through a member, and we write our member function two different ways (the latter using [@P0847R6]):
+Here, we need to read a constant through a member, so we write our member function two different ways (the latter using [@P0847R6]):

 ::: cmptable
 ### Regular non-static member function